 a) The test procedure shall be decided in consultation with the Engineers including details of stress or strain control, with details of the stress increments and rate of application included.
 For each test location, pressure loading shall be applied to the probe in increments of 25kPa from 0kPa to 200kPa probe pressure.
 From 200kPa to 500kPa probe pressure the incremental pressure may be increased to 50kPa.
-From 500kPa to 1000kPa probe pressure the incremental pressure shall be 100kPa and there after the increment shall be no greater than 500kPa.
+From 500kPa to 1000kPa probe pressure the increment shall be no greater than 500kPa.